Skip to content

 removeBy(f: (itemView: IV) => boolean): IV | undefined;

-Iterates over ItemViews and removes the first ItemView object for which the function f returns true.
+Iterates over each itemView, passing it to the function f.
+Removes the first ItemView for which f returns true.

 removeAllBy()